Robust inference for threshold regression models: EMPIRICAL APPLICATION: GROWTH AND DEBT

 We conclude that there is substantial heterogeneity across countries in the relationship between the GDP growth and the debt-to-GDP ratio, not only in the values of model parameters, but also in the kinds of models that are suitable.
-Along with the existing tests for presence of threshold effect, our tests of continuity need to be carried out before fitting and interpreting threshold regression models, especially the kink model.